openid/AppAuth-Android/README.md

 We recommend using a custom scheme to send the OAuth redirect back to your app.
-It is strongly recommended to use "reverse domain name notation" which is a naming convention based on the domain name system, but where where the domain components are reversed, for example "app.example.com" becomes "com.example.app".
+It is strongly recommended to use "reverse domain name notation" which is a naming convention based on the domain name system, but where the domain components are reversed, for example "app.example.com" becomes "com.example.app".
 The library configures the `RedirectUriReceiverActivity` to